0333 999 0802

 Fully comprehensive: The highest level of vehicle cover, you are protected for any claims made by third parties and can have any repairs and replacements made to your tractor at any time, including fire and theft.

-Claims & Legal Assistance: Policies from Be Wiser include free claims and legal assistance so if you are involved in a lawsuit, your insurance will be able to pay for any legal fees and compensation provided that you were not at fault.
+Claims Assistance: Policies from Be Wiser include free claim assistance so if you are involved in a lawsuit, your insurance will be able to pay for any legal fees and compensation provided that you were not at fault.

 Business interruption: We appreciate that if your tractor is out of action that you may not be able to do your farm-based work as per usual and this might lead to a loss of income.
 With a business interruption extension, you are able to receive compensation from your insurer for any lost business so that you are not worse off financially.